winsw/winsw/docs/xml-config-file.md

 The pre-stop command is executed when the service is stopping and before the main process is stopped.

 The post-stop command is executed when the service is stopping and after the main process is stopped.

+`stdoutPath` specifies the path to redirect the standard output to.

+`stderrPath` specifies the path to redirect the standard error output to.

+Specify `NUL` in `stdoutPath` or `stderrPath` to dispose of the corresponding stream.

 ### Preshutdown